 Faced with the ashes of stateside revolution, the betrayal of the liberal California dream and a “socialist” movement that preached first world apocalypse and third world redemption, migration to Guyana could be viewed as a life-affirming rational choice, a tributary of black diaspora (Harris and Waterman, 2004).
 The final recording of the PT/Jonestown community reflected the trauma of this peculiarly black odyssey.
 Christine Miller’s lone plea on the Death Tape was part of a long tradition of black female self-determination.
 Speaking for the voiceless, her final act of courage was a metaphor for black women’s complex role in Peoples Temple.
 Submitting to the “will” of the majority, Miller and the unidentified black women who shout her down pass into myth – reluctant “exceptional” heroine versus brainwashed minions.
 It may be comforting for mainstream America to believe that the black voices extolling suicide were simply gullible bystanders, but the truth is shaded in gray.
 In the Jonestown of black feminist imagination, the agency of both the living and the dead demands that these ambiguities be part of history’s reckoning.

 Giddings, Paula.
 Ida B. Wells and the Campaign Against Lynching (New York: Harper Collins, 2008).–––––.
 When and Where I Enter: The Impact of Black Women on Race and Sex in America (New York: Bantam Books, 1984).Harris, Duchess and Adam John Waterman.
 “To Die for the Peoples Temple: Religion and Revolution After Black Power,” ed.
 Rebecca Moore, Anthony Pinn, and Mary Sawyer.
-Peoples Temple and Black Religion in America (Bloomington, IN: Indiana University Press, 2004), pp. 103-122.
+Peoples Temple and Black Religion in America (Bloomington, IN: University of Indiana Press, 2004), pp. 103-122.

 hooks, bell.
 Killing Rage, Ending Racism (New York: Henry Holt, 1996).